Perspective | Instead of fighting systemic racism, France wants to ‘reform Islam’

 The objective, backed by popular sentiment, appears sensible: to protect the French from further attacks.
 “What we need to fight is Islamist separatism,” Macron said.
 But the method seems designed to solve a different problem than terrorist violence.
 Instead of addressing the alienation of French Muslims, especially in France’s exurban ghettos, or banlieues — which experts broadly agree is the root cause that leaves some susceptible to radicalization and violence — the government aims to influence the practice of a 1,400-year-old faith, one with almost 2 billion peaceful followers around the world, including tens of millions in the West.
 It’s an odd answer to the problem (although one that echoes the way Napoleon regulated the practice of Judaism).
 But it’s perhaps the only one France can contemplate in a universe where it will not commit to measuring the systemic discrimination that fuels so much of the “separatism” it seeks to combat.

 The French republic is avowedly laïque, or secular.
 Enshrined by a 1905 law, this notion forces the state to remain neutral — to neither support nor stigmatize any religion.
-In the United States, a religiously pluralistic society, the separation of church and state is seen as the freedom to choose one’s religiou belief.
-In France, dominated by Catholicism, it is largely understood as the freedom from oppressive religious authority.
+In the United States, a religiously pluralistic society, the separation of church and state is seen as the freedom to choose one’s religious belief.
+In France, historically dominated by Catholicism, it is largely understood as the freedom from oppressive religious authority.
 But this clear and seemingly uncontroversial vision of secularism is a product of a vastly different time, when the country was far more culturally and ethnically homogenous than it is today.
 At the turn of the century, it was predominantly Catholic, with a small Protestant minority and an even smaller Jewish population.
 The collapse of the French empire after World War II meant that metropolitan France soon became home to many former colonial subjects and their descendants from North Africa, West Africa, the Caribbean and South Asia.
 Islam had officially arrived.

 With these changes gradually came a new interpretation of laïcité, one that often positions the country against public displays of Islam and that has no basis in the law.
 After France’s humiliating defeat in Algeria in 1962 — a trauma that remains largely unprocessed — French citizens began to see public traces of Islam as aggressions against the country’s secular essence, even if the state still closes for business on every major Catholic holiday.

 The veil, and where it can be worn, has become one of the most fraught questions in public life.
 The French often see criticizing its use as a means of liberating their fellow citizens from religious oppression.
-A law enacted in 2004prohibits the veil from being worn in high schools, and a 2010 law banned the face-covering burqa on national security grounds.
+A law enacted in 2004 prohibits the veil from being worn in high schools, and a 2010 law banned the face-covering burqa on national security grounds.
 When Muslim women wear the headscarf in public, they often come under fire, even when they do so legally, and even when they attempt to be part of French society.
 Last year, for instance, then-health minister Agnès Buzyn decried a runner’s hijab marketed by the French sportswear brand Decathlon, because of the “communitarian” threat it apparently posed to France’s secular universalism.
 “I would have preferred a French brand not to promote the veil,” she said.
 Likewise, Jean-Michel Blanquer, France’s education minister, conceded that although it was technically legal for mothers to wear headscarves, he wanted to avoid having them chaperone school trips “as much as possible.”
 These were examples of Muslim women attempting to participate in public life rather than withdraw from it; still, they were censured.

 The result of this vitriol, and of prejudice among some White French, particularly on the right, is that many French Muslims do live in the sort of “counter-society” Macron fears, withdrawn from the mainstream — a position not all have chosen.
 Conservative commentators are not wrong when they call some of the banlieues that surround Paris, Lyon and Marseille “territories lost to the Republic,” in the words of the historian Georges Bensoussan.
 These communities are often rife with radical interpretations of Islam, anti-Semitism and gang activity that, together, can incubate terrorist violence.